 The meteors are known as Leonids because their flight-paths, when traced backwards, appear to radiate from a point in the constellation of Leo.

-In 2019, observing conditions for the Leonids around the peak night on November 17th/18th are poor because a bright gibbous Moon will rise ahead of the Leonid radiant, and so will drown out all but the brightest meteors.
+In 2021, observing conditions for the Leonids around the peak night on November 17th/18th are as bad as they can be because the Full Moon will drown out all but the brightest meteors.
+One positive note is that the Leonids are rich in fireballs, so you might be lucky and see one or two of them.

-Rates are predicted to be low anyway, with 10 to 15 meteors an hour visible at the peak.
+Rates for the Leonids are predicted to be low, with 10 to 15 meteors an hour visible at the peak.
 Under even the darkest skies, observers will only see a handful of meteors an hour in most years.
 But occasionally there is a meteor storm and hundreds of thousands rain down at its peak.

 An animated gif movie of the 2017 fireball and the drifting train over a 25-minute period.
 Hover over the image to activate it.
 The bright object entering from the top is an aircraft trail.
 Other meteors are also visible.
 Credit and copyright: Paul Sutherland